|

 Before purchasing boxes, consider how they will fit into a skid(s).

-If you do not (or cannot) follow this rule, then it may result in a sharp increase in the "dead volume" of your internationally shipping goods.
-Below are pictures that show how the chargeable volume almost doubled, comparable to the "net" volume of boxes, due to the improper set of boxes chosen for international transportation.
+If you do not (or cannot) follow this rule, then it may result in a sharp increase in the "dead volume."
+Below are pictures that show how the chargeable volume almost doubled, comparable to the "net" volume of boxes, due to the improper set of boxes chosen for global transportation.
 The sizes of the boxes are different:

 Below are boxes of the same size, but they do not fill the second row:

-Ocean freight terminals do their best to make skids as compact as possible.
+Ocean freight terminals strive to make skids as compact as possible.
 Below is a sampling of how mixed sizes of boxes and bins can be palletized by decreasing the "dead volume" to the minimum:

 In the pictures below, you can see how perfectly boxes fit into skids if you follow the rule above.
 Professional exporters know that, and the "dead volume" for such shipmates is minimized and virtually does not impact the cost of international cargo transportation: